-The proposed regulations include a revised definition of "maximum percentage increase" to provide an alternative method of measuring "maximum percentage increase" based on the premium adjustment percentage (rather than medical inflation) which is used to calculate other ACA inflation adjusted variables such as the annual employer mandate penalties under IRC Section 4980H and the maximum annual limit on cost-sharing.
+The final regulations also amend the 2015 final regulations to include a revised definition of "maximum percentage increase" to provide an alternative method of measuring "maximum percentage increase" based on the premium adjustment percentage (rather than medical inflation) which is used to calculate other ACA inflation adjusted variables such as the annual employer mandate penalties under IRC Section 4980H and the maximum annual limit on cost-sharing.
 This alternative standard would not supplant the current standard; rather, it would be available to the extent it yields a greater result than the current standard, and it would apply only with respect to increases in fixed amount cost-sharing requirements that are made effective on or after the effective date of the final rule.

-Under the proposed rule, the maximum percentage increase means the greater of:
+Under the final rule, the maximum percentage increase means the greater of:

-- medical inflation, expressed as a percentage, plus 15 percentage points; or - the portion of the premium adjustment percentage, that reflects the relative change between 2013 and the calendar year prior to the effective date of the increase (that is, the premium adjustment percentage minus 1), expressed as a percentage, plus 15 percentage points.
+medical inflation, expressed as a percentage, plus 15 percentage points; or the portion of the premium adjustment percentage, that reflects the relative change between 2013 and the calendar year prior to the effective date of the increase (that is, the premium adjustment percentage minus 1), expressed as a percentage, plus 15 percentage points.